 The yellow-breasted chat (Icteria virens) and yellow warbler (Setophaga petechia) are migratory songbirds that breed in willow-dominated riparian woodland in southern California.
-Both are listed by the CDFW as California Species of Special Concern (SSC) (CDFW 2019) due to declining numbers and local extirpations, again associated with habitat loss and cowbird brood parasitism.
-The USFWS and CDFW consider the yellow-breasted chat and yellow warbler as "indicator species" for the vireo and to a lesser degree, the SWFL.
-That is, their presence indicates that the habitat is of a type and quality suitable for use by the vireo and flycatcher.
+Both are listed by the CDFW as California Species of Special Concern (SSC) (CDFW 2021) due to declining numbers and local extirpations, again associated with habitat loss and cowbird brood parasitism.
+The USFWS And CDFW consider the yellow-breasted chat and yellow warbler as "indicator species" for the vireo and to a lesser degree, the sw flycatcher.